Brisbane Grammar School - logo

 The new school opened in February 1869 with 94 students and four masters under the leadership of Headmaster Thomas Harlin.
 In 1881, the School was moved to its present site and the magnificent neo-gothic style Great Hall and classrooms were opened that year.
 With the opening of the Boarding House in 1886, the School became one of the first to provide student boarding facilities on site.
 State-of-the-art science laboratories were built in 1912.

-The School consistently anticipated educational needs, providing a resource library and language laboratory in 1968, before Commonwealth funding made them standard school facilities.
-With the purchase of the former Primary Correspondence School in 1993 at the School's southern boundary, BGS grew to accommodate 1200 students.
-In 2003, the Middle School opened for Years 6 and 7 and 1400 students were attending the School.
+The School continued to anticipate educational needs, expanding its facilities to provide opportunities for the boys.
+A resource library and language laboratory opened in 1968, and the outdoor education facility at Moogerah opened in 1976.
+With the purchase of the former Primary Correspondence School in 1993 at the school’s southern boundary, BGS grew to accommodate 1200 students.
+In 2003, the Middle School opened with the addition of Years 6 and 7.
+In 2014 we welcomed our first year 5 cohort.
+There are now about 2000 students experiencing a BGS education.

 Two important and impressive sporting facilities now complement the Spring Hill campus: The Northgate Playing Fields opened in 1997 and the Indoor Sports Centre in 2000.
-In 2010, the School opened The Lilley Centre, which combines technology and flexible learning spaces with a well-resourced library and programs to help students navigate their learning.
-Also in 2010, the Centenary Building was refurbished to provide similar learning spaces for Middle School students.
+In 2010, the School opened The Lilley Centre, which combines technology and flexible learning spaces with a well-resourced library.
+In 2024 the STEAM Precinct was opened offering the latest, offering state-of-the-art facilities for Science, Technology, Engineering, Arts and Mathematics.

 Contact